Fort Worth police investigate arrest caught on video

 The video was shot by Craig's daughter, Brea Hymond, said Jasmine Crockett, a family lawyer.
 It was uploaded to social media by a relative.
 Crockett acknowledged they had a longer video of the incident but said they wouldn't release it at this time.

+"This is not the way we do things here," Fitzgerald said.
+"And if we find that all these actions, beyond what we have already seen are inconsistent with the way we expect our Fort Worth police officers to act, then the necessary actions will be taken.
+But an investigation will happen first."

+Footage from a body camera will not be released because a juvenile was involved, he said.

-The police department has not released the name of the officer and said he declines comment on the incident.
+The department has not released the name of the officer and said he declines comment on the incident.

-"Since this is an internal investigation, state law limits the information that may be released, including the officer's body cam footage," the department said.

 Craig, 46, and Hymond, 19, were charged with resisting arrest, search or transport and interfering with public duties, Crocket said.
 They were released from jail Thursday.

-Craig's 15-year-old daughter was also taken into custody but was released to an older sister, Crockett said.
+Craig's 15-year-old daughter also was taken into custody but was released to an older sister, Crockett said.
 Her name is not being released because she's a minor.

 Family lawyer